 Grading is on a credit or no-credit basis and is dependent both on performance on practicum as reported by the primary (on site) practicum supervisor, as well as on performance in this seminar.
-Do note, missing class more than 1 time (excused or otherwise) will likely result in a Fail for the semester.
+An average of less than "3" on the central items on the practicum evaluation will result in a Fail for the semester.
+Further, missing class more than 1 time (excused or otherwise) will likely result in a Fail for the semester.
 In other words, your presence and active involvement is a core part of the class.